brucequz/OFDM_cpp/README.md

     Yes, having multiple pilot subcarriers that span the bandwidth in an OFDM (Orthogonal Frequency Division Multiplexing) system is indeed a common method to estimate the channel's frequency response.
 These pilot subcarriers serve as known reference points in the transmitted signal, allowing the receiver to estimate how the channel affects the signal at various frequencies within the bandwidth.

+9. Pilot symbols vs. Pilot subcarriers
+In the system that I am using right now, these two terms have different meanings.
+In a single iteration, 10 ofdm symbols with each symbol spread across 16 separate subcarriers are transmitted through a channel.
+Since these

+10. #9 leads to this question.
+Does a block-fading model reflect the reality?
+> In both cases, you need to interpolate the channel between the pilots you've got.
+Both cases are typically suboptimal, since they'd only work perfectly for (a) actual block-fading (which is a convenient model, but doesn't look like reality) or (b) for a channel that is perfectly interpolatable from just a few points of observation in frequency (but that would imply you have designed an OFDM system with too many subcarrier, and that has other downsides).
+>
 ```
 (10 x 16)
              *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *